 Faculty Learning Communities

 The Center for Teaching and Learning is pleased to provide support for FLCs on Centre College's campus.
-We will provide support of up to $700 per FLC for a limited number of FLCs.
+We will provide support of up to $600 per FLC for the creation of up to five FLCs.
 Each FLC may appoint one or two faculty conveners who will be responsible for organizing meetings.
 Each convener will receive of stipend of $100.
-Each FLC will also receive up to $500 to purchase books and/or resources.
+Each FLC will also receive up to $400 to purchase books and resources.
 Each FLC will be asked to produce one deliverable that is of interest to the campus community.
 Examples of possible deliverables include: book reviews, resource lists, annotated bibliographies, or a pedagogy luncheon.

 Centre College | 600 West Walnut Street Danville, KY 40422 | 859-238-5288 | firstname.lastname@example.org